 What Can You Do with a Communication Degree?

 Today’s media and creative landscape is ever evolving.
 Our graduates are forging exciting new paths through uncharted terrain.
 Our job?
 To prepare you for the best positions in the industry and for cutting-edge careers that don’t yet exist.
-Don’t worry, we’ve got a great track record—98% of SOJC graduates land jobs or go to grad school in the year after graduation.
+Don’t worry, we’ve got a great track record—98% of SOJC undergrads land jobs or go to grad school in the year after graduation.
+And our master's and PhD grads are changing the world in a wide range of industries, from academia and research to journalism and filmmaking, government and nonprofits, corporate communication, and beyond.

 Land an Internship